ToastHawaii/sustainable-map/docs/README.md

 # Sustainable

-Experience the world.
-Free of charge.
+Experience the world sustainably.

 [Click here for the map](https://sustainable.zottelig.ch)

-This is a simple map showing public and free facilities and offers near you.
+This is a map that shows facilities and services in your area that are environmentally, socially and economically sustainable.

+The map helps to draw attention to sustainable strategies such as

+- Publicly accessible
+- Free of charge, Social
+- Environmentally friendly production, Organic, Seasonal, Vegetarian
+- Environmentally friendly packed, Unpacked, Zero waste
+- Fair Trade
+- Short transport distances, Regional
+- Sharing, Lending
+- Repair
+- Reuse
+- Recycling
+- Community, Participation

 The information is loaded from [OpenStreetMap](https://www.openstreetmap.org).

 ## Is this map also available as an app?